babel/website/docs/plugins/transform-object-rest-spread.md

 package: babel-plugin-transform-object-rest-spread
 ---

-Rest and spread object properties
+This plugin allows Babel to transform rest properties for object destructuring assignment and spread properties for object literals.

 ```js
 // Rest properties